-Most people make money - also known as income - by getting a job in which the owner gives you money in exchange for work.
+Most people make money - also known as income - by getting a job in which a person or a company gives you money in exchange for work.
 Every job is different!
 Some may require you to go to a special kind of school or have a certain amount of experience before you can get it.

-Fill out the space below with some of the jobs you might like to have when you grow up.
-You can also take a guess at how hard you'll have to study to get that job - and how much money it will pay!
+Fill out the space below with some of the jobs you might like to have someday.
+You can also do some research into what you'll have to study to get that job - and how much money it will pay!